Pay for Performance - Definition

 Pay for Performance Definition

-Pay for Performance refers to a pay strategy that uses salary, bonuses, or other incentives based upon employee performance.
-This is generally measured by pre-defined metrics or qualitative evaluations (performance appraisals).
+Pay for Performance is a compensation strategy that uses salary, bonuses, or other benefits to directly incentivize employee performance.
+Employee Performance is generally measured by pre-defined metrics or qualitative evaluations (performance appraisals).

 A Little More on What is Pay for Performance

 Pay for Performance (PFP) compensation plans are very helpful for a company if it implements them effectively.
 It can meet the following objectives:

 - Employ and retain the best quality workers

 - Convey and reinforce the goals, values and motives of the company.

 - Engage workers in the success of the company

 Moreover, the rewards policies instituted by a company should assist employees in understanding:

 - Company Vision: where the organization heads. e.g. foxfire